 With a muscle memory that must have been off the charts, he evolved

-into a human brick-laying machine who began attracting attention whereever he went.
+into a human brick-laying machine who began attracting attention

-brought him to the High Plains.
+Oil is what brought him to the High Plains.
 The petroleum boom that

 County and led to the development of the new town of Borger